 Working on the cloud opens the flexibility of connecting different platforms for cross-functionality.

 Remote work was the need of the hour when the COVID-19 pandemic hit the world.
 As people distanced themselves and businesses, schools, and just about every other organization mandated a work-from-home policy.
 It meant that people were relying on remote technologies such as a VPN more than ever.
 Businesses needed a way for employees to access the resources they had on the premises or on the cloud.
-VPNs provide a secure way for employees to access the resources as if they were at the office.
+However, if you’re wondering what is a VPN used for in business, it provides a secure way for employees to access the resources as if they were at the office.

 But with the convergence of demands of work from home and growing reliance on cloud services, businesses needed something that speeds up remote access while maintaining the security that is essential to keep confidentiality and threats at bay.